DaniXmir/GlassVr/README.md

 		#which controller/tracker to track
 	    "index": 1,

-		#distance between eyes, if you don't use controllers like for sim games dont change,
+		#distance between eyes
 		else hold you'r controllers at arm lenght and increment/decrement until they feel centered "ipd": 0.0,

-		#distance from the center of you'r tracker to you'r eyes
+		#distance from the center of you'r head to you'r eyes
 	    "head to eye dist": 0.0,

 		#DO NOT USE "position x" and "position z", use "ipd" and "head to eye dist" instead